-The most common cause of osteomalacia is a shortage of vitamin D. This may happen when:
+Vitamin D helps the body use calcium to build bone.
+The most common cause of osteomalacia is a low level of vitamin D. This may happen due to:

 - Bone pain